To optimize your marketing strategy, you have to look into answering the following questions:

 Keep Yourself Accountable

-It’s easy to get lost in the daily grind when running your small business.
+It’s easy to get lost in the daily grind when running your small business and lose sight of the overall marketing strategy.
 However, it’s vital never to lose sight of the big picture.
 By performing a detailed marketing audit, you’ll be able to make sure that your daily activities reflect your business goals.

 Are you interested in learning more about how to carve a place for your brand?
 Check out our interactive workbook, The Ultimate Guide to Building a Digital Brand, to understand how to differentiate your brand from the competition.